 Through its partner companies, Fujitsu Technology Solutions (Holding) B.V.
 (FTS) recycles waste ICT products for corporate and individual customers in 27 countries in the EU, as well as in Norway and Switzerland.
-In addition, since 1988 at Paderborn, the Group's own recycling center in hand so we can precisely classify and then appropriately recycle the materials.
+In addition, since 1988 at Paderborn, the Group's own recycling center in Germany, we have been contributing to the reuse of waste resources by disassembling products by hand so we can precisely classify and then appropriately recycle the materials.
 In 2011we processed 3,468 tons of waste ICT products and achieved a resource reuse rate of 98.5%.